Antonio Pasqualino International Puppet Museum: History

 The history of the museum is inextricably linked to Antonio Pasqualino, who died in 1995.
-He was a surgeon and an anthropologist from Palermo who, in the second half of the Twentieth century worked to safeguard, promote and revitalize the Opera dei Pupi in a period of profound crisis for this theatrical practice.
+He was a surgeon and an anthropologist from Palermo.
+He was a son of the painter Lia Noto and of Guglielmo Pasqualino di Marineo.
+Pasqualino in the second half of the Twentieth century worked to safeguard, promote and revitalize the Opera dei Pupi in a period of profound crisis for this theatrical practice.
 In 1965, together with a group of high-brows, he founded the Association for the Conservation of Popular Traditions and, together with his wife, Janne Vibaek collected many testimonies: from stage texts to puppets, theaters and furnishings, saving them from destruction and oblivion.

 The economic and social transformation of Italy and Sicily in the middle of the last century caused the distancing of the traditional audience – mainly made up of men from the lower classes, who began to no longer mirror themselves in the models conveyed by the stories and characters of the shows.
-Empty of their traditional public, the puppeteers from all over Sicily began to close their theaters in search of more profitable activities, often selling or giving away their so-called "mestiere", or the set of thetrical props necessary for the staging of the shows.
+Empty of their traditional public, the puppeteers from all over Sicily began to close their theaters in search of more profitable activities, often selling or giving away their so-called "mestiere", or the set of theatrical props necessary for the staging of the shows.

 After ten years of activity, the association founded the International Puppet Museum, in 1975, with the aim of restoring the heritage that Antonio Pasqualino had acquired in the meantime to Italian citizens: a “mestiere” of the Opera dei pupi pertaining to the Palermo school, belonging to the historic family of Gaspare Canino; and one of the Catania school, coming from the theater of Natale Meli.

 Right from the start, the purely museographic activity of conservation and safeguarding of the museum heritage was combined with an intense theatrical activity.
-OIn the opening year, the first Review of the Opera dei pupi was organized, to which puppeteers from all over Sicily were invited to participate annually.
+In the opening year, the first Review of the Opera dei pupi was organized, to which puppeteers from all over Sicily were invited to participate annually.
 The goal was to strengthen the relationship between Sicilian puppeteers and the public, thus favoring the transmission – still entrusted to orality today – of the vast wealth of knowledge of which they were and are custodians.

 In 1985, the Review of the Opera dei pupi became the Morgana Festival, opening up to the traditions of puppetry from other countries of the world and to contemporary art.
 Even today, the museum annually organizes the Festival, inviting traditional and contemporary companies from Italy and abroad as well as integrating the theatrical programs with related activities including exhibitions, conferences and educational workshops.